 Three Mornings on Dorp Street: A Slow Love Letter to Stellenbosch

-I didn't plan to fall for Stellenbosch.
-I came for the wine — 200+ estates, the oldest wine route in South Africa (established 1971), Pinotage that people argue about like religion.
-The wine was excellent.
-But what kept me was the town itself.
+Stellenbosch sells itself on wine — 200+ estates, the oldest wine route in South Africa (established 1971), Pinotage that people argue about like religion.
+The wine is genuinely excellent.
+But the town is what holds you.

 Specifically: Dorp Street.